Vogel Rok: History and details

 The name of the ride, Vogel Rok, refers to the adventure of Sinbad and the Bird Roc from the 1001 Arabian Nights; the extensive theming covers, beside the ride, the building and the queue line.
 The building has as a frontage a giant colorful Roc, the largest bird in Europe, according to the Guinness Book of Records.

-In the opening year there weren’t a lot of effects in the ride, and the link between the story and the ride wasn’t very clear.
+In the opening year there weren’t many effects in the ride, and the link between the story and the ride wasn’t clear.
 Since then a Serpent’s mouth has been added at the end of the ride, which lights up as the train goes through it.
 There used to be a laser-light-show at the queue, but that has been removed.
-This was done because the lights were too low, and people would look at them, thereby damaging their eyes.
-A new queue line was constructed in 2007, which led to the old queue line being partially abandoned.
-More themed decorations were also added.
+This was done as the lights were too low, thereby damaging people’s eyes.
+A new queue line was constructed in 2007, Replacing the old queue line, More themed decorations were also added.

 Vogel Rok used to operate with three trains.
 Problems with the brakes in 2015 forced the ride to operate with two trains only.
 This issue was solved as part of a renovation in 2018.

+In December 2024, the Efteling theme park celebrated the one-millionth ride of Vogel Rok.
+To mark the occasion, the park distributed commemorative certificates to visitors who took part in the milestone ride.
+The certificates, designed with the attraction’s logo and imagery, included the phrases “Ik was bij de miljoenste rit” (“I was part of the millionth ride”) and “Je hebt de vlucht in de duisternis doorstaan!” (“You have survived the flight in the darkness!”).
+According to the park, the record was achieved by the attraction’s third train, while the other two trains were also approaching the same milestone (999.500 for train 1, 964.000 for train 2).
+With all three combined, Vogel Rok had completed around three million rides since its opening.